harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         //...
     }

-Now, let's try to enter Phone Book page by clicking the menu item:
+Now, let's try to enter the Phone Book page by clicking the menu item:

 <img src="images/phonebook-permission-error.png" alt="Permission error" class="img-thumbnail" width="505" height="412" />

 We get an error message.
-This exception is thrown when any method of PersonAppService is called without required permission.
+This exception is thrown when any method of PersonAppService is called without the required permission.

 ##### Guard Angular Route

-We got an exception about permission.
-Server did not send the data but we can still enter the page.
-To prevent it, open **main-routing.module.ts** and change the route definition like that:
+Even though we got a permission exception and the server did not send the data, we can still enter the page.
+To prevent this from happening, open **main-routing.module.ts** and make the following changes to the route definition:

     { path: 'phonebook', component: PhoneBookComponent, data: { permission: 'Pages.Tenant.PhoneBook' } }

-**AuthRouteGuard** class automatically checks route permission data and prevents entering to the view if specified permission is not granted.
+The **AuthRouteGuard** class automatically checks the route permission data and prevents users from entering the view if the specified permission is not granted.
-Try to click Phone Book menu!
+Try to click the Phone Book menu now!

 ##### Hide Unauthorized Menu Item

-While user can not enter to the page, the menu item still there!
+While the user can not enter to the page, the menu item is still there!
 We should also **hide** the Phone book **menu item**.
-It's easy, open **app-navigation-service.ts** and add change PhoneBook menu definition as shown below:
+This is easy to do.
+Open **app-navigation-service.ts** and change the PhoneBook menu definition as shown below:

     new AppMenuItem("PhoneBook", 'Pages.Tenant.PhoneBook', "flaticon-book", "/app/main/phonebook")

 ##### Grant permission

-So, how we can enter the page now?
-Simple, go to **Role Management** page and edit **admin** role:
+So, how do we access the page now?
+Simple, go to the **Role Management** page and edit the **admin** role:

 <img src="images/role-permissions-with-phonebook1.png" alt="Role permissions" class="img-thumbnail" />

-We see that a **new permission** named "**Phone book**" added to **permissions** tab.
-So, we can check it and save the role.
+We see that a **new permission** named "**Phone book**" has been added to **permissions** tab.
+So, we check it and then save the role.
 After saving, we need to **refresh** the whole page to refresh permissions for the current user.
 We could also grant this permission for a specific user (see [development guide document](Development-Guide.md) for details about roles and users).

-Now, we can enter the Phone book page again.
+Now, we can access the Phone book page again.

 #### Permission for Create New Person